dfmdmx/dfmdmx.github.io/mxindustires.md

 ## Workspace

 ## Responsibility
 We need to understand that making this project community based is not enough to justify the materials involved in the production process. *There is no point in dignifying low income housing if Earth is inhabitable.* This project cannot be understood without a future phase in which the materials used are also self manufactured.
-This will allow for the waste product of the machining process to be recycled.
+This will allow for the waste product of the machines to be recycled.

 We still need to further plan this strategy but its main goal is to **#MakePeaceWithBillNye**.